minseosolve/blog/pages/pages/portfolio/index.md

 - **Mocha.js** for running tests
 - **Chai** for assertions

 Learn to write unit tests and review data structures at the same time! [*This Project*](https://github.com/minseokim/data-structures-tdd) is a library that you can use to learn to implement data structures in JavaScript in your local environment while at the same time utilizing TDD(Test-Driven-Development).

-It supports common data structures such as binary search trees(balanced/unbalanced), heaps, circular arrays, graphs and tries.
+The project supports the following data structures :
+  - Binary Search Trees(balanced/unbalanced)
+  - Heaps(Min-Heap)
+  - Graphs(Includes Depth-First Search, Breadth-First Search, Cycle-Detection)
+  - Tries(Prefix Trees)

 I created the entire testing spec/each implementation from scratch because I wanted to review data structures while practicing TDD and writing unit tests.

 ---
 ### JSON Query Generator